ppy/osu-wiki/news/2023/2023-01-07-new-featured-artist-fellowship.md

 If power metal and insane streams are your two favourite things, you might wanna check out [**Fellowship**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/332) for **10** future osu! classics.

-[Umbre](https://osu.ppy.sh/users/2766034) is here to officially raise **Fellowship** into the halls of osu! with his Hidden SS play on the hardest difficulty of *Glory Days*.
+::Umbre::{ user-id=2766034 } is here to officially raise **Fellowship** into the halls of osu! with his Hidden SS play on the hardest difficulty of *Glory Days*.
 Check out his unreal composure through this video, then journey into the rest of what's available:

 <div align="center">
     <video width="100%" controls>